apache/trafficcontrol/docs/source/api/servercheck.rst

 :Auth.
 Required: Yes
 :Roles Required: None\ [1]_
-:Response Type:  ``undefined``
+:Response Type: Object

 Request Structure
 -----------------
-:host_name:              The hostname of the server to which this "servercheck" refers
+:host_name:              The hostname of the server to which this "servercheck" refers.
+This is not required if id is defined.
-:id:                     An integral, unique identifier for this "servercheck"
+:id:                     The id of the server to which this "servercheck" refers.
+This is not required if host_name is defined.
 :servercheck_short_name: The short name for the check for which the "servercheck" has been measured
 :value:                  The value of the "servercheck"